gylshubhanker95/bookmyshow/README.md

 - Seats will be locked until the payments completed.If payment fails lock will be removed from the seats.

-- Seats will be locked for 10 minutes after which user has to resect seats.
+- Seats will be locked for 10 minutes after which user has to reselect seats.

 # Assumptions